How Rob Hipps Used Dataquest to Land a Data Analysis Job

 I think people make the assumption that programming is too difficult for them to learn.
 Programming is like anything else, if you put in the time you will see results.
 I would challenge anyone who thinks programming is beyond them to try Dataquest.

-What are you most excited about learning in 2016?
+What are you most excited about learning next?

 I am most excited for the new content you guys are continuing to roll out!